AG7GN/networking/hamwan-arden-home-README.md

 1. Apply these rules to our AREDN WAN interface inbound:

-		set interfaces ethernet eth1 firewall in AREDN_WAN_IN
+		set interfaces ethernet eth1 firewall in name AREDN_WAN_IN

 1. The previous steps took care of traffic arriving on `eth1` and destined for some other network.
 Now we need to add some protection for the router itself.
 All traffic destined for the router itself from the AREDN WAN is dropped unless it is in reply to traffic originating from the ER-X.